xStarbound/xStarbound/doc/lua/actormovementcontroller.md

 The `mcontroller` table sometimes contains functions relating to the actor movement controller.

-This section of `mcontroller` documentation refers to the `ActorMovementController` lua bindings.
+This section of `mcontroller` documentation refers to the `ActorMovementController` Lua bindings.
 The `ActorMovementController` is the one used by the following kinds of entities:

 - monsters
 - NPCs